noahlange/gecs/README.md

 ## Questions/Statements & Answers

-**Q/S**: Every implementation here appears to be maximally naïve and performance is probably god-awful.
+**Q/S**: Every implementation here appears to be as naïve as humanly possible and performance is probably god-awful.
-**A**: Yes, but I do have plans to fix it.
+**A**: Yes, but I probably have plans to fix it.

 **Q/S**: Why are components class instances instead of object hashes?
 Isn't that kinda expensive/wasteful?
 **A**: Yes, but the ergonomics make me _feel_ happier.

-**Q/S**: After reading the code, I realize this manages to be less type-safe than I would have even thought possible.
+**Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
 **A**: Yes.
-But again—_this is all about my feelings_.
+But again, this is all about my feelings.